Huevos revueltos con flor de sal de Menorca y salicornia

 3. Cook the eggs

-In a non-stick frying pan, melt the butter over very low heat.
+In a non-stick pan, melt the butter over very low heat.
 Add the egg mixture and stir gently and continuously with a silicone or wooden spatula.
-It's important to keep the heat low to achieve a creamy texture.
+It’s important to keep the heat low to achieve a creamy texture.

-4. Add the salicornia
+4. Add the samphire

 5. Finish and serve